Intermittent fasting

-A new diet trend has been making waves in the media for some time: intermittent fasting.
-We have researched what it means, how it works, and what it can do for blood pressure.
+For some time now a new diet trend has been everywhere in the media: intermittent fasting.
+We looked into what it means, how it works, and what it can do for blood pressure.

-Each of the mentioned forms has the significant advantage that this dietary approach is easier for most people to maintain than conventional diets.
-In the 16:8 method, it is relatively simple to extend the fasting period to 16 hours by skipping breakfast or dinner.
-Most people sleep at night and do not consume food during that time.
-One variant could be to eat until 7:00 PM, skip breakfast the next day, and then eat again from 11:00 AM.
-Or to have breakfast at 6:00 AM, eat lunch, and then fast from 2:00 PM until the next day at 6:00 AM.
+Each of these approaches has the big advantage that this dietary approach is easier for most people to stick with than traditional diets.
+With the 16:8 method, skipping breakfast or dinner makes it relatively simple to extend the no-food period to 16 hours.
+Most people sleep through a large part of that time without eating.
+One example would be eating until 7:00 pm, skipping breakfast the next day, and then eating again from 11:00 am.
+Or you could have breakfast at 6:00 am, eat lunch, and start fasting at 2:00 pm until 6:00 am the next day.

-In addition to the expected weight loss, intermittent fasting is also said to have a generally positive effect on the body.
-The long fasting period stimulates autophagy (the body's own "maintenance program").
-This removes damaged or dead cells, while other cells are "cleaned" and renewed.
-It is essentially the cell's own cleaning and tidying crew.
-Autophagy also supports the immune system by eliminating pathogens that have entered the cell.
+Besides the expected weight loss, intermittent fasting is also credited with generally positive effects on the body.
+The long break from eating stimulates autophagy (the body's own maintenance program).
+This process removes damaged or dead cells and cleans and renews others.
+Its basically the cells cleaning and repair squad.
+Autophagy also supports the immune system by eliminating pathogens that have entered cells.

-This cell-cleaning program requires certain conditions in the body to function.
-Glycogen stores must be empty, and no additional carbohydrates should be available for the energy supply of the cells.
-This is achieved, among other things, through the fasting periods of intermittent fasting.
-Physical activity also helps to deplete the stores.
-However, prolonged fasting over days or weeks has the opposite effect: it paralyzes the work of the cells, as they lack the necessary energy for cleaning and renewing.
+This cell-cleanup program needs certain conditions in the body to work.
+Glycogen stores must be depleted and there must be no new carbohydrates available to fuel the cells.
+The fasting periods of intermittent fasting help bring this about.
+Physical activity also helps deplete the stores.
+However, fasting for too long over days or weeks has the opposite effect: it slows down cellular work because the cells lack the energy they need to clean and renew themselves.

 Insulin also plays a role in autophagy.
-If small meals are consumed regularly throughout the day, the insulin level remains relatively stable.
-However, insulin inhibits autophagy.
-This means that during times when the insulin level is kept at a consistently high level, the cell-cleaning program cannot function.
-To initiate autophagy, the insulin level must drop, which happens when no further food is provided.
+If you eat small meals frequently during the day, insulin levels stay fairly constant.
+But insulin inhibits autophagy.
+That means when insulin stays at a consistently high level, the cell-cleanup program cant run.
+To trigger autophagy, insulin needs to fall which happens when no more food is provided.

-In addition to the positive influence on blood pressure due to weight loss, a mini-study with eight overweight men diagnosed with prediabetes also showed a reduction in blood pressure values independent of weight loss.
-However, the study is not truly representative due to the small number of participants and their health status.
-It is worth mentioning that the participants, despite not losing weight as expected due to the consistent calorie intake during the shortened time frame, still experienced a decrease in blood pressure.
-After five weeks of intermittent fasting, their systolic blood pressure values had decreased by an average of 11 mmHg, and diastolic values decreased by an average of 10 mmHg.
-Insulin metabolism also improved, with a reduced insulin secretion observed after the observation period, which in turn benefited blood pressure.
+Besides the blood pressure improvements due to weight loss, a small study with eight overweight men who were also diagnosed with prediabetes found a blood pressure reduction independent of weight loss.
+The study isnt really representative because of the small number of participants and their health status.
+Still, its worth mentioning that participants who ate the same total calories in a shorter time window didnt lose the expected amount of weight, yet their blood pressure still fell.
+After five weeks of intermittent fasting, their systolic blood pressure had dropped on average by 11 mmHg and their diastolic pressure by about 10 mmHg.
+Their insulin metabolism also improved: there was less insulin being released after the observation period, which likely helped lower blood pressure as well.

-Whether intermittent fasting is truly superior to other dietary or diet forms is a matter of debate.
-There are still hardly any long-term research results available.
-A study from 2017 compared 100 metabolically healthy overweight individuals.
-They were divided into three groups.
-One fasted according to the conventional method of calorie restriction (75 percent of daily energy needs), the second group observed fasting days according to alternate day fasting (25 percent of daily energy needs on fasting days and 125 percent on eating days), and the third group continued their usual diet.
-After a one-year observation period, no significant advantages were observed for either of the fasting groups.
-Both lost approximately the same amount of weight.
+Whether intermittent fasting is actually superior to other eating or diet approaches is debated.
+Theres still little long-term research.
+A 2017 study compared 100 metabolically healthy overweight people divided into three groups.
+One group followed traditional calorie restriction (75 percent of daily energy needs), the second followed alternate day fasting (25 percent of daily energy needs on fasting days and 125 percent on eating days), and the third ate as usual.
+After one year there were no significant advantages for either fasting group.
+Both groups lost about the same amount of weight.

-Intermittent fasting is therefore a method that is relatively easy for most people to implement in order to save calories overall and thus lose weight.
-There is no need to count calories, nor is a complete abstinence from certain foods necessary.
-This makes it easier for many to maintain the fasting period.
-However, a clear advantage over daily calorie restriction has not yet been demonstrated.
+So intermittent fasting is a method thats relatively easy for many people to implement to reduce overall calories and lose weight.
+You dont have to count calories or completely give up certain foods.
+That makes it easier for many to stick to the no-food periods.
+However, a clear advantage over daily calorie restriction has not yet been proven.

 Sources